No Tags Found!

 From India, Vijayawada

-The Madras HC observed in the following case that the employer had not made any prosecution in order to put against the petitioner for having committed an offence, as it had chosen to proceed only with the departmental enquiry against the petitioner.
-Thus forfeiture under section 4(6)(b)(ii) may not be available without prosecution.
+The Madras HC observed in the following case that the employer had not made any prosecution against the petitioner for having committed an offense, as it had chosen to proceed only with the departmental enquiry against the petitioner.
+Thus, forfeiture under Section 4(6)(b)(ii) may not be available without prosecution.
 It may be pointed out that there may be different opinions of HC on it.

-Forfeiture under section 4(6)(b)(i) is not now permissible, since the employer in the present case has already recovered the losses.
-There cannot be double jeopady on a same cause of action.
+Forfeiture under Section 4(6)(b)(i) is not permissible now, since the employer in the present case has already recovered the losses.
+There cannot be double jeopardy on the same cause of action.

-“9.
-In this context, we may also refer that the object of labour laws, a social welfare legislations, is to afford certain basic entitlements and consequent protection.
-Such laws cast upon the employer certain obligations for meticulous, impeccable and timely compliance.
+In this context, we may also refer to the object of labor laws, which are social welfare legislations, to afford certain basic entitlements and consequent protection.
+Such laws cast upon the employer certain obligations for meticulous, impeccable, and timely compliance.
 The law entitles an employee to the benefits which he must receive from the employer unless restricted.
-The Payment of Gratuity Act is a welfare legislation to provide a scheme for payment of gratuity to all types of employees engaged in the establishments employing ten or more employees.
+The Payment of Gratuity Act is a welfare legislation to provide a scheme for the payment of gratuity to all types of employees engaged in establishments employing ten or more employees.
 In terms of Sub-section (1) of Section 4, gratuity shall be payable to an employee on the termination of his employment after he has rendered continuous service for not less than five years, on his superannuation, or on his retirement or resignation, or on his death or disablement due to accident or disease.
 Nevertheless, Sub-section (6) of Section 4 is somewhat an exemption for the restriction imposed for payment of gratuity in respect of an employee on termination.
-The legislature with a clear intention has laid down the provision of Sub-clause (a) to Sub-section (6) of Section 4 empowering the employer to forfeit the gratuity of an employee to the extent of the damage or loss so caused in the event the service of such employee is terminated for any act, wilful omission or negligence causing any damage or loss to, or destruction of, property belonging to the employer.
-Likewise, as per Clause (b) of the said provision, the gratuity is payable to an employee may be wholly or partially forfeited, (i) if the services of such employee have been terminated for his riotous or disorderly conduct or any other act of violence on his part and (ii) if the services of such employee have been terminated for any act which constitutes an offence involving moral turpitude, provided that such offence is committed by him in the course of his employment.
+The legislature, with a clear intention, has laid down the provision of Sub-clause (a) to Sub-section (6) of Section 4, empowering the employer to forfeit the gratuity of an employee to the extent of the damage or loss so caused in the event the service of such employee is terminated for any act, willful omission, or negligence causing any damage or loss to, or destruction of, property belonging to the employer.
+Likewise, as per Clause (b) of the said provision, the gratuity payable to an employee may be wholly or partially forfeited, (i) if the services of such employee have been terminated for his riotous or disorderly conduct or any other act of violence on his part and (ii) if the services of such employee have been terminated for any act which constitutes an offense involving moral turpitude, provided that such offense is committed by him in the course of his employment.

-10. As far as the second limb of Sub-clause (ii) of Clause (b) to Sub-section (6), viz., the proved misconduct should be in the course of the employment, there is no dispute.
-As far as the first limb, viz., whether the act constitutes an offence involving moral turpitude, it may be mentioned that for the falsification of accounts and the consequential financial gain, the respondent had not made any prosecution in order to put against the petitioner for having committed an offence, as the respondent had chosen to proceed only with the departmental enquiry against the petitioner.
-Even otherwise the proved misconduct should be considered on facts to facts basis to find out as to whether such misconduct would be 'moral turpitude'.
+As far as the second limb of Sub-clause (ii) of Clause (b) to Sub-section (6), viz., the proved misconduct should be in the course of the employment, there is no dispute.
+As far as the first limb, viz., whether the act constitutes an offense involving moral turpitude, it may be mentioned that for the falsification of accounts and the consequential financial gain, the respondent had not made any prosecution against the petitioner for having committed an offense, as the respondent had chosen to proceed only with the departmental enquiry against the petitioner.
+Even otherwise, the proved misconduct should be considered on a fact-to-fact basis to determine whether such misconduct would be 'moral turpitude'.
 In the present case, the allegation is only falsification of accounts and thereby making some financial gain.
 In view of our above discussion and keeping the facts of this case in mind, we are of the opinion that the respondent cannot apply the provision of Section 4(6)(b)(ii) of the Act to deny the gratuity to the petitioner.
 To this extent, we do not find any justification to interfere with the order in the writ petition.

-11. As far as the writ appeal filed by the petitioner himself regarding the denial of interest, we may point out that the discrepancies relating to the receipt of empty cylinders which led to the falsification of accounts came to light during March 1990.
-Within a period of four months, a charge sheet was issued on 17.7.1990; an enquiry was completed and a second show cause notice was issued on 22.8.1991 and final order of dismissal was passed on 10.9.1991.
+As far as the writ appeal filed by the petitioner himself regarding the denial of interest, we may point out that the discrepancies relating to the receipt of empty cylinders which led to the falsification of accounts came to light during March 1990.
+Within a period of four months, a charge sheet was issued on 17.7.1990; an enquiry was completed, and a second show cause notice was issued on 22.8.1991, and a final order of dismissal was passed on 10.9.1991.
 On the very same day, a show cause notice for forfeiture of gratuity was issued to the petitioner.
-The petitioner submitted his explanation on 13.9.1991 and on 9.10.1991, an order was passed forfeiting the gratuity.”
+The petitioner submitted his explanation on 13.9.1991, and on 9.10.1991, an order was passed forfeiting the gratuity.

-Even if the employer now intends to pursue to forfeit the gratuity, partially or fully, then as held by the Kerala HC, once the employee is terminated from service, a right accrues to the employer to either exercise the right of forfeiture either wholly or partially.
+Even if the employer now intends to pursue the forfeiture of the gratuity, partially or fully, then as held by the Kerala HC, once the employee is terminated from service, a right accrues to the employer to either exercise the right of forfeiture either wholly or partially.
 In the case of persons terminated from service, a right to forfeit gratuity shall be passed within a reasonable time.
-Therefore you are required to issue of a notice to withhold the gratuity which cannot be dispensed with.
+Therefore, you are required to issue a notice to withhold the gratuity, which cannot be dispensed with.
 You are required to exercise the option for forfeiture of the gratuity within a reasonable time.

-As is evident from para 11 of the above A. Padmanabhan case, show cause notice for forfeiture of gratuity was issued on same date when dismissal order was passed.
+As is evident from para 11 of the above A. Padmanabhan case, a show cause notice for forfeiture of gratuity was issued on the same date when the dismissal order was passed.

 Kerala High Court